SEIR-7-06/react-ajax-swapi/README.md

 - Hold the starships in state.

-- You API call will need to go in a `useEffect` hook.
+- You API call will need to go in a `componentDidMount` lifecycle method.

 ## Bonus